Connect with us

 The brothers combined for 54 homers that year, the most ever hit by a pair of siblings playing for the same team.

-Now enshrined in the Red Sox Hall of Fame, Tony C will forever be remembered as a legend of the game.
+Now enshrined in the Boston Red Sox Hall of Fame, Tony C will forever be remembered as a legend of the game.

 Here are a few related stories you might also like: